Platform Comparison

 DDoS Protection Patchwork

-With 17+ providers, DDoS mitigation quality varies by location and contract.
-During an attack, your weakest link determines your resilience.
-Gameye treats DDoS protection as a qualification requirement — no provider is added to our network without it.
-Every location a session can land on has active DDoS mitigation, not just the ones on high-profile providers.
+Game-aware DDoS protection is an entry requirement for every Gameye provider.
+No provider is added to the Gameye network without it.
+Every location a session can land on has active DDoS mitigation, not just the locations on high-profile providers.

 Gameye's qualified provider network